Homogenization theory of random walks among deterministic conductances: Proof of the CLT

 For the second sum the heat-kernel bound combined with the restriction on~$\pi_\omega(x)$ implies $P_\omega^0(Y_t=x)\le c_1(\omega) \lambda t^{-d/2}$ for each term under the sum.
 The $\ell^1$-Sobolev inequality (see, e.g., \cite[Lemma 2.1]{BR18}) in turn gives

-where~$c(d)$ is a $d$-dependent constant and where the triangle inequality was also used to simply the norm on the right-hand side.
-Invoking the Cauchy-Schwarz inequality, the last sum is further bounded by
+where~$c(d)$ is a $d$-dependent constant and where the triangle inequality was used to write the result using the Euclidean norm on~$\R^d$.
+Invoking the Cauchy-Schwarz inequality, the sum on the right is further bounded by